-- > Probability of default;

-- > Loss given default; and

-- > Exposure at default.
+- > PD: - > LGD; and exposure at default (EAD).

-ECL for exposures in stage 1 is calculated by multiplying the 12-month probability of default by loss given default and exposure at default.
-Lifetime exposure at default is calculated by multiplying the lifetime probability of default by loss given default and exposure at default.
+ECL for exposures in stage 1 are calculated by multiplying the 12-month PD by LGD and EAD.
+Lifetime ECL is calculated by multiplying the lifetime PD by LGD and EAD.

-Credit rating methodology is used to estimate the probability of default.
+Credit rating methodology is used to estimate the PD.

-Loss given default is the magnitude of the likely loss if there is a default.
-The loss given default was set at 45% for senior unsecured debt.
-Exposure at default represents the expected exposure in the event of a default.
-The company derives the exposure at default from the current exposure to the counterparty.
-The exposure at default of a financial asset is its gross carrying amount at the time of default.
+LGD is the magnitude of the likely loss if there is a default.
+The LGD was set at 45% for senior unsecured debt.
+EAD represents the expected exposure in the event of a default.
+The Company derives the EAD from the current exposure to the counterparty.
+The EAD of a financial asset is its gross carrying amount at the time of default.